N-Manos/Profile/README.md

 This is a site that has a portfolio of my achivements in web development.

-Currently includes a welcome page with a test to make sure it's there and a Blog page with tests to make sure it works.
+Includes a welcome page with a test to make sure it's there and a Blog page with tests to make sure it works.

+Also a projects page listing various projects I've done.

+There is also a user sign in and authentication system built with devise.

+All features are tested and working.